-While it may be a common behaviour in introverts, not necessarily they are going through something.
+While it may be a common behavior in introverts, not necessarily they are going through something.
 But, a sudden change in their everyday activities is a sign of alert, and you should be more cautious.

 2. EXTREME MOOD SWINGS

 Mood swings are common in human beings.
 But extreme mood swings may be a sign of depression.
 A person who is undergoing some form of distress or trauma may not just cry.
-At some point of time, they may cry but at another point, they may laugh like they are the happiest person on the Earth.
+At some point in time, they may cry but at another point, they may laugh like they are the happiest person on the Earth.
 This sudden change in emotions may be a sign that you shouldn’t ignore.